El-Mundo/Soundshop/README.md

 ![image](https://github.com/El-Mundo/Soundshop/blob/master/connect.png)

-To cancel a room and go back to normal mode, just close the LAN window.
+To cancel a room and go back to normal mode, just `close the LAN window`.
 If you want to keep your room, please leave the pop-out window running in the background.

 After you join or create a room, you can click the process button just as the normal mode,